WeissSa/Agent-Guesser/README.md

 ### Main Limitations
 1. Not all agents receive equal play.
 This means it is harder to correlate data with lesser played agents
 2. A normal player might have very different stats from a pro
+3. Many pros play multiple agents, but I only measured their most played
+4. Some agents have similar roles, so differentiating between them from stats is inherently challenging

 # File Structure
 There are 3 main folders for this project: